Skip to Main Content

 1. Identify your skills and look for jobs that require people with your particular skill set.
 The library's Online Resources and the free websites that are highlighted in this guide can help you determine what careers may be a good fit for you based on your interests and strengths.

-3. It may be necessary to follow up after submitting a job application but be mindful of whether the listing specifically requests "no phone calls."
-It may take a long time to get responses to your application; this is not unusual, and don't follow up with an employer more than once if you haven't heard anything.
-Don't wait for one job to contact you before applying for another.
+4. It may take a while time to get responses to your application; this is not unusual, and don't follow up with an employer more than once if you haven't heard anything.
+Also, don't wait for one job to contact you before applying for another.
+You could miss out on something great!

 Finding Job & Career Books